awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-switching.md

 **Note**
 During a switchover, you can't modify any DB instances included in the switchover\.

+## Verifying CloudWatch metrics before switchover<a name="blue-green-deployments-switching-over-cloudwatch"></a>

+Before you switch over a blue/green deployment, we recommend that you check the values of the following metrics within Amazon CloudWatch\.
++ `ReplicaLag` – Use this metric to identify the current replication lag on the green environment\.
+To reduce downtime, make sure that this value is close to zero before you switch over
++ `DatabaseConnections` – Use this metric to estimate the level of activity on the blue/green deployment, and make sure that the value is at an acceptable level for your deployment before you switch over\.
+If Performance Insights is turned on, `DBLoad` is a more accurate metric\.

+For more information about these metrics, see [Amazon CloudWatch metrics for Amazon RDS](rds-metrics.md)\.

 ## Switching over a blue/green deployment<a name="blue-green-deployments-switching-over"></a>